 Children will receive Peaceful Playground Training during the first week of school and at the start of the second semester.
-Students in kindergarten, first, and second grades will be trained on one day, and students in third, fourth, fifth, and sixth grades on another.
 Be sure your child wears sun screen, a hat, and tennis shoes for the training.
 Send an extra water bottle for your child to stay hydrated during the training.
-The training starts at 8:00 a.m. and lasts 45 minutes.
+The training lasts approximately 1 hour.

-Thank you for choosing Twin Peaks Elementary School for your child’s growth, development and learning.
+Thank you for choosing Twin Peaks K-8 School for your child’s growth, development and learning.
 We are excited to offer a positive, peaceful recess experience as a component of an overall outstanding education.